eaclark/gpattern/README.md

 The second line defines the 'cycle' variable that holds the pattern.
 This pattern breaks on a comma and assigns what is before the comma to the 'item' variable.
 It then skips over the comma and assigns the remainder of the string to the 'rest' variable.

-The third line does the pattern match on the left hand side of the equals sign - includign the population of "item" and "rest" - then builds the replacement string using those variables (plus a new comma).
+The third line does the pattern match on the left hand side of the equals sign - including the population of "item" and "rest" - then builds the replacement string using those variables (plus a new comma).

 The equivalent Gpattern code is:

 ```
       rainbow = new SblString('red,orange,yellow,green,blue,indigo,violet')
       cycle = Break(',').ca('item') + Len(1) + Rem().ca('rest')
-      rainbow[ cycle]
-      rainbow = rest + ',' + item
+      rainbow[ cycle] = rest + ',' + item
 ```

-Note, the third line of the Snobol code had to be split into two lines because of a bug in today's Groovy compiler.
-When this gets fixed, those two lines can be <code>rainbow[ cycle] = rest + ',' + item</code>.

 Also note, Gpattern handles doing immediate assignments in addition to conditional assignments.